Root car insurance review Jul 2020

 How does Root car insurance work?

+Root helps you save by setting your car insurance rate based primarily on your actual driving.
 Your test drive is the largest factor that Root considers when putting together your policy and price, except in California where telematics-based rates are illegal.
 But, to a lesser extent, Root also considers your driving record, general demographics and your overall credit history — factors more traditional insurers use too.

 How does the quote process work?

-Set up the app.
+- Set up the app.
 Log in through email or Facebook, and then enable location, motion and notifications.
 Scan your driver’s license and enter any other personal information.

-See your score.
+- See your score.
 After you’ve logged enough trips for a score, Root rates your driving on a scale of 1 to 10.
 If it’s lower than you’d like, use the remaining time in your test drive to improve your score.

-Get your custom rate.
+- Get your custom rate.
 Root then calculates a quote and presents a policy that matches your on-the-road behaviors if your score meets Root’s criteria.

 Am I covered while I take the test drive?